 You are fulfilling your CMQ obligations through our MOC Program

 The MOC Program is allowing you to meet the CMQ’s requirements and you do not have to report activities twice.
 The MOC Program’s requirements have been mapped to the CMQ program (credits to hours).
-Our data transfer mechanism is now fully operational and you may begin the process of transferring your MOC credits to the CMQ.
-Thank you for your patience while we developed and tested this solution.

 Here’s how to prompt the transfer of your data in time for the CMQ’s reporting deadline

 Step 1: Please consent to the data transfer via your CMQ account if you haven’t already done so

 - Click the consent box next to the Royal College logo.
 This allows us to transfer your MOC Program data.

 Note: Your data will not be transferred unless you have clicked the consent box in your CMQ account.
 You can only give consent via the CMQ’s platform and not through MAINPORT ePortfolio.

 Step 2: Proactively report all activities by Feb 19, 2021